arman-bd/khudro-linux/README.md

 # Khudro
-Khudro is a very light weight web-server for Windows built with C.
+Khudro is a very light weight web-server for Windows & Linux built with C.

 The word 'Khudro' ( ক্ষুদ্র in Bangla ) means small.